hindman/optopus/misc/plan.md

 - Rename zero-config to wildcard: should be able to combine API usage with either positional or option wildcards.

+- API: handle other common behaviors:
+  - Handle --opt=val.
+  - Opt: allow option or option_spec.
+  - Opt: allow 'x' in addition to '<x>'
+  - Check argparse for other behaviors.
+  - Handle Opt(option_spec = '-x ARG')
+  - Support ntimes (how should data be stored).
+  - Support tolerant.

 - Complex Phrase parsing.
   - Varying nargs and ntimes.
   - Complex grammars.